Listing Appointment Setting Scripts (2026): Door + Phone

 Why listing appointment scripts decide your income

-Every coaching call I run eventually arrives at the same question: "How many leads do I need to close a deal?"
-Wrong question.
-The right question is: how many appointments do I need?
-Because every closing in real estate traces back to a single moment — the moment a homeowner said yes to sitting down with you.
-No appointment, no listing.
-No listing, no commission.
-That's the only equation that matters.
+Every coaching call I run lands on the same question: how many leads do I need to close a deal?
+It's the wrong question.
+The one that matters is how many appointments you need, because every closing traces back to one moment, the point where a homeowner agreed to sit down with you.
+Without that appointment there's no listing, and without the listing there's no commission.

-The math gets brutal fast.
-Industry data shows the average lead-to-appointment rate is 10%–15%, while top producers run 25%–30%.
-That's not a small gap.
-If you're working 100 leads a month at a 12% set rate, that's 12 appointments.
-A top producer working the same 100 leads at 28% gets 33 appointments.
-Same leads.
-Same market.
-Same hours.
-2.75 times the pipeline.
-The difference isn't the lead source.
-It's the first 30 seconds of every conversation.
+The math turns brutal fast.
+The average lead-to-appointment rate runs 10% to 15%, while top producers sit at 25% to 30%.
+Work 100 leads a month at a 12% set rate and you get 12 appointments.
+A top producer working those same 100 leads at 28% gets 33.
+Same leads, same market, same hours, and nearly three times the pipeline.
+The difference isn't the lead source, it's the first 30 seconds of every conversation.

-Here's the part most agents miss: scripts aren't about sounding polished.
-They're about removing decisions from the call.
-When you're not deciding what to say next, you're listening.
-When you're listening, the homeowner does 70% of the talking.
-When they're doing the talking, you're learning the motivation.
-And motivation is the only thing that books an appointment.
+Here's the part most agents miss.
+Scripts aren't about sounding polished, they're about taking the decisions out of the call.
+When you're not deciding what to say next, you're listening, and when you're listening, the homeowner does about 70% of the talking.
+That's when you hear the motivation, and motivation is the only thing that books an appointment.
 Everything else is theater.

 The 4-part appointment setting framework

-After 800+ closings I've stripped my appointment-setting process down to four moves.
-Same four moves on every call, every door, every objection.
-Once you internalize the framework, you'll stop memorizing scripts and start operating them.
+After 800+ closings I've stripped my appointment setting down to four moves.
+The same four run on every call, every door, and every objection.
+Once they're second nature, you stop memorizing scripts and start operating them.

-The homeowner is bracing for a pitch.
-Disarm them by acknowledging it.
-"I know I'm calling out of the blue" or "I know you've probably had three agents at your door today" — name the elephant.
-Their guard drops because you sound human, not rehearsed.
+The homeowner is braced for a pitch, so disarm them by naming it.
+"I know I'm calling out of the blue," or "I know you've probably had three agents at your door today."
+Call out the elephant and their guard drops, because you sound human instead of rehearsed.

 "Do you have 60 seconds?" or "Can I ask you one quick question?"
-Permission flips the dynamic — they're no longer being pitched, they're granting access.
-The moment they say yes, you've earned the conversation.
+Permission flips the dynamic.
+They're no longer being pitched, they're granting access, and the moment they say yes, you've earned the conversation.

-Not "are you thinking of selling?" — that gets a no every time.
+Skip "are you thinking of selling?"
+It gets a no every time.
 Try "What would have to be true for you to consider a move in the next 12 months?"
-Open-ended questions surface motivation in 30 seconds.
-Then shut up and listen.
+An open question surfaces motivation in about 30 seconds.
+Then stop talking and listen.

-Never say "When works for you?" — that opens infinite options and closes none.
+Never ask "When works for you?"
+That opens infinite options and closes none.
 Offer two: "Would Tuesday at 6 or Thursday at 7 work better?"
-The brain processes a binary choice in half the time of an open question.
-Specificity books the meeting.
+The brain handles a binary choice in half the time of an open one, and specificity books the meeting.

 A generic "are you thinking of selling?" call dies in three seconds.
-Every script below is calibrated to who you're calling — because the same opener doesn't work on an expired seller and a sphere contact you went to high school with.
-Read each script out loud before you dial.
-Then practice on the next agent in your office until you can deliver it without thinking.
+Every script below is tuned to who you're dialing, because the opener that works on an expired seller falls flat on the neighbor you went to high school with.
+These are the fundamentals behind any good cold call script for real estate agents: honesty first, permission second, motivation third.
+Read each one out loud before you dial, then practice on the agent at the next desk until it comes out without thinking.

 Expired Listing Opener